Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 • Large (8+ ft): three or more, or a continuous linear light

-4. Spacing and Placement Tips
+4. Kitchen Island Lighting Spacing and Placement Guide

 • Space pendants evenly across the island, leaving 24–30 inches between bulb centers.